Jeff Bezos's fund has now given almost $640 million to help homeless families

 “We know that the Bezos Family Fund is probably less likely to support things like advocacy, organizing or activism, but giving general operating support to an organization allows them the flexibility to direct funds to other things that might help them be a part of more community organizing or engaging people with lived experience,” in order to push for changes to the overall system of housing, she said.
 General operating support means grant funding that has no or few restrictions on the funding can be used.

-The Bezos Day 1 Families Fund did not give a timeframe for when the pledged $2 billion would be granted out or what portion would go to homeless families.
+The Bezos Day 1 Families Fund did not give a timeframe for when the pledged $2 billion would be distributed or what portion would go to homeless families.

 Bezos stepped down as CEO of Amazon in 2021 to spend more time on his other projects, including the rocket company, Blue Origin, and his philanthropy.
 He and Sánchez told CNN last year that they were committed to giving away the majority of his wealth within his lifetime.
 The couple has not signed the Giving Pledge, which asks billionaires to make a similar commitment.